Awele1111/JADA-Quiz-App/README.md

 [deployed application](https://jada-quiz-app.herokuapp.com/)

 We created an application for users to create and play different quizzes to test their knowledge.
-This is a full-stack application that uses Apollo server, GraphQL as our query language, Mongoose and MongoDB for our database, Express for our web framework, and React for our frontend.
+This is a full-stack application that uses a GraphQL API built with Appolo Server, the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server.
 Our site is styled using Bootstrap and React-Bootstrap CSS libraries.

 ## Table of Contents